Athyo30/EmbeddedOnRamp/Drivers_Abstraction.md

 # 🚗 Drivers & Abstraction
 Before we can understand drivers, we first need to grasp the concept of abstraction.
-In this project, we won’t be writing drivers from scratch.
+In this project, we won’t be writing drivers from scratch (mostly?).
 Instead, we'll be using the powerful drivers provided by ESP-IDF, which abstract away the low-level hardware complexity for us.

 ## Example:
 You'll see this line in main.c: